 The right weight training program will target specific muscles in your feet and legs with a variety of exercises.
 Not only will training those muscles help keep your injury-free, but it will also help you increase your speed as a runner.
 The range of motion and flexibility needed to do squats, lunges, box jumps, etc., will increase your muscle's flexibility while you're running.

 Since running only happens on one plane, front to back, incorporating this variety of exercise will challenge your mobility in different ways.
 It’ll also help you to correct any muscle imbalances or weaknesses by doing unilateral lifts.
 Establishing a workout split that involves both running and lifting will help to obtain optimal strength and endurance for both activities.

 How To Create an Effective Workout Plan

-The key to making this type of workout split work is understanding how much rest and recovery your body needs after each activity.
-Since a heavy lift will take more time to recover than a run, you'll want to take this into consideration when planning your schedule.
+Creating a workout plan that effectively combines strength training and running takes some finesse.
+The key to making it work is understanding how much rest and recovery your body needs after each activity.
+Since it takes more time to recover after a heavy lift workout than it does for a run, you'll want to factor that into your schedule.

-Personal Training & Group Lift Classes Near You at Inspire Fitness Studio
+Personal Training & Strength Training Near You at Inspire Fitness Studio in Arlington

 Joe Rindone, NCPT is a certified personal trainer and the Founder of Inspire Fitness Studio in Arlington, MA.
 Joe's passion for fitness has motivated him to become one Greater Boston's best personal trainers.
 An athlete throughout high school and college, Joe has always enjoyed being active.
 Currently he enjoys road races, working with his boxing coach, kettlebell training and getting out for a round of golf in his spare time.